Blanchard, Charles A. (Charles Albert)

 Charles Albert Blanchard Papers

-Collection 488 Papers of John E. Phillips
+John E. Phillips Papers

 Oral history interviews, letters, newspaper clipping, a booklet and other materials, relating mainly to John E. Phillips' work as a missionary with the Sudan Interior Mission among the Kambatta people of Ethiopia (1932-1937) and among the Dinka people of Sudan (1938-1949).
 There is also some information on his involvement in other ministries, such as Ambassadors for Christ and the Allentown Rescue Mission.